mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 map gene expression profiles onto this mapping->generate a set of image-like representation of protein networks processed by deep deconvolutional layers

 PPIs from HINT database

+### Wani et al. 2019 - review

+Network based integration and inference Network based integration approaches provide the easiest and simplest way to integrate different types of network data into a single unified representation.
+It

+Similarity Network Fusion (SNF) (Wang et al., 2014) is a typical example of constructing merged networks by employing network based data integration principal.
+SNF integrates expression data (mRNA, miRNA) and DNA methylation data and creates a network of samples (i.e., patients) for each data type and then builds an integrated network from the fusion of individual networks.

+Integrative gene regulatory network (iGRN) (Zarayeneh et al. 2017 , is another similar network integration technique that combines gene expression data with CNV and DNA methylation data.